Course Code: GES106

 Cover the best practices for successfully selling pharmaceutical drugs.
 Understand various relationships between sales reps, physicians, vendors, and patients.

-Brian Kennedy is the director at NAPSRx, a pharmaceutical sales representative association in the United States that provides training, continuing education, and seminars notices to applicants pursuing a pharmaceutical sales career.
-Brian obtained his Bachelor's in Finance from the University of Illinois.
-Brian has held sales positions with Fortune 500 companies and has promoted the education of sales representatives through NAPSRx.
+Brian Kennedy is the director at NAPSRx, a pharmaceutical sales representative association that provides training and continuing education to applicants pursuing a pharmaceutical sales career.
+He obtained a bachelor’s in finance from the University of Illinois.
+Kennedy has held sales positions with Fortune 500 companies.

 Students should be proficient in keyboarding, have a basic understanding of a word-processing computer program (Microsoft Word recommended), and have a command of English grammar and punctuation.
 No healthcare or medical-office work experience is required.